-Windows 7, Xp and Vista comes with built in support to defragment your hard disk to speed up or increase your computer / PC performance.
-However the default defragment is limited to files scattered around your hard disk.
-There are even tools available which allows you to faster defrag in pretty much less time.
+Windows 7, XP and Vista comes with built-in support to defragment your hard disk to speed up or increase your computer / PC performance.
+However, the default defragment is limited to files scattered around your hard drive.
+There are even tools available that allow you to faster defrag in pretty much less time.

-However none of the software’s allows to defragment of your page files and registry hives.
-PageDefrag is Microsoft’s one of the system internal tools which allows you to defrag page files and registry hives.
+However, none of the software allows the defragmenting of your page files and registry hives.
+PageDefrag is Microsoft’s one of the system’s internal tools that will enable you to defrag page files and registry hives.

-PageDefrag uses advanced techniques to provide you ability to see how fragmented your paging files and Registry hives are, and to defragment them.
-In addition, it defragment’s event log files and Windows 2000/XP/ 7 hibernation files (where system memory is saved when you hibernate a laptop).
+PageDefrag uses advanced techniques to provide you the ability to see how fragmented your paging files and Registry hives are and to defragment them.
+Also, it defragment’s event log files and Windows 2000/XP/ 7 hibernation files (where system memory is saved when you hibernate a laptop).

 Download PageDefrag (70KB)